 I would choose The Lake District.
 This is a magical place that is a great place to visit throughout the year.
 Whether it is for a romantic winter weekend or it is for a summer stay with family, the Lake District is a superb English destination.

 Read more about Adam's choice " The Lake District Here "

 Keri and Emma - "My one place would have to be Brighton!"

 My one place would have to be Brighton.
 I love the seaside, so a coastal destination was a must-have, but there’s something about Brighton that just relaxes me.
 Perhaps it’s the bohemian feel of the city: I adore exploring the quirky shops along the narrow shopping streets of the Lanes.

 It’s just got such a wonderful vibe and there’s something for everyone – its got that classic UK seaside feel but with a buzzing cultural music and theatre scene, plus you’re spoilt for choice when it comes to cafes and restaurants.

-Finally it’s home to one of my favourite boutique hotels – Hotel Pelirocco’s rock n roll themed rooms are just the best!
+Finally it’s home to one of my favourite boutique hotels – Hotel Pelirocco’s rock n roll themed rooms are just unbeatable!

-The people that have helped us compile this list are the experts.
+The people that have helped us compile the top places in UK are the experts.
 We trust their judgment.